James Anderson LLC. Design & Build.

 Due to simpler construction methods and easier installations, face frame cabinetry is used for stock cabinetry.
 Because of U.S. government restrictions, stock cabinetry is now mainly produced in China.
 Stock cabinetry uses finger joint wood, 1/4" backing and 3/8" boxes.
 Stock cabinetry is often used for inexpensive remodels, dorm rooms, and flippers can't resist the low cost.
 Stock cabinetry is not meant to endure years of use in a family kitchen or bathroom.
 Be aware of the cabinetry that you are investing in.
 We have seen local kitchen retail stores misrepresenting it and charging custom cabinet rates.

-A successful kitchen begins with an artistic vision, space planning and layout knowledge.
+A successful kitchen design begins with an artistic vision, space planning and layout knowledge.
 The options for materials and accessories that complete your kitchen are limitless but the foresight to match the correct materials for functionality, aesthetic and budgetary purposes is critical.
 You need a master plan, and James Anderson is the master planner to help you with your kitchen design and complete remodel in Sarasota.

 Once we have your kitchen profile determined, it’s on to the layout and final selection process.
 There is much to consider in a kitchen remodel and we are here to help you every step of the way.
 Will your new kitchen design provide more functional working spaces, or perhaps walls need to be opened or re-located?
 Where is the best place for appliances, snack bars, pantries, cabinets?
 Do you need additional storage or accessibility?
 What type of cabinet door style and color finish work well in your home?
 What about cabinet accessories, such as spice racks, cookie sheet cabinets, lazy Susan’s or pull outs, or maybe even a built-in blender cabinet?